Lamefeed/addressBook/README.md

 ## What's next

-More will come as time passes, I will be spending most of my sparetime over the next year creating this program
+More will come as time passes, I will be spending some of my sparetime over the next year creating this program